-herb of the month: Red Root (continued from left)
+herb of the month: Elder (continued from left)

 note: This information is not a replacement for a trained herbalist.
 Please consult your medical professional before treating yourself or others with this or any other herbal remedy.